 Every year thousands of drivers are involved in car accidents across Atlanta and its surrounding areas.

 Your story begins with a free, no-risk consultation.
 Call (404) 419-6674 today, or fill out the online form below.

-If you’ve been seriously injured in a car collision, the last thing that you want to hear is that the at fault driver doesn’t have auto liability insurance.
+If you’ve been seriously injured in a car accident, the last thing that you want to hear is that the at fault driver doesn’t have auto liability insurance.
 If the at fault driver was uninsured or underinsured (i.e. the driver purchased auto liability coverage but it is insufficient to cover your losses) then you have two options: you can file an uninsured or underinsured motorist claim against your own insurance carrier.
 Or, you can sue the driver that injured you and attempt to recover compensation from the driver’s personal assets.

-The Atlanta car accident lawyers at Allen & Scofield Injury Lawyers, LLC will help you identify all sources of insurance coverage that can potentially compensate you for your injuries.
+The accident lawyers at Allen & Scofield Injury Lawyers, LLC will help you identify all sources of insurance coverage that can potentially compensate you for your injuries.
 Once we identify all potential insurance coverage, we will create a comprehensive strategy that is designed to maximize the compensation that you can recover for your losses.